-- Ideas (4): A main idea is distinct and is developed through vivid and relevant details: The main idea that volunteering should be a requirement for graduation because it "is beneficial to the youth and the community providing positive change" is developed through vivid and relevant details ("prepare our youth...would inspire our youth to get involved in the community....empowers them and builds their confidence and self-belief....an attractive feature for both parents and universities..."). - Organization (4): The writing is skillfully organized with skillful use of varied transitions: There is a solid introduction followed by skillfully organized paragraphs and a concluding paragraph.
+- community providing positive change" is developed through vivid and relevant details ("prepare our youth...would inspire our youth to get involved in the community....empowers them and builds their confidence and self-belief....an attractive feature for both parents and universities...").
+Organization (4): The writing is skillfully organized with skillful use of varied transitions: There is a solid - introduction followed by skillfully organized paragraphs and a concluding paragraph.
 Internal organization is also skillful throughout with topic sentences being supported by relevant details.
-Transitions within and between paragraphs are skillfully used ("If none of the above tickles your fancy..."). - Language Use (4): Language use contributes to vivid and skillful writing: "Many folk have a tendency to think that schooling has a sole purpose of providing academic education, which is a highly invalid assumption....School preaches self-power and engagdement in all aspects." - Conventions (4): The writing consistently demonstrates correct use of a variety of conventions.
+Transitions within and between paragraphs are skillfully used ("If none of the above tickles your fancy..."). - Language Use (4): Language use contributes to vivid and skillful writing: "Many folk have a tendency to think that schooling has a sole purpose of providing academic education, which is a highly invalid assumption....School preaches self-power and engagdement in all aspects."

+• Conventions (4): The writing consistently demonstrates correct use of a variety of conventions.

-This requirement would provide an appealing, positive representation of the schools and school board resulting in an incline of student population.
+This requirement would provide an appealing, positive representation of the school(s) and school board resulting in an incline of student population.
 This is an attractive feature for both parents and universities.
-It looks impressive on a resume as well.
-Universities would be more inclined to accept a student with this background.
+It looks impressive on a resume as well, Universities would be more inclined to accept a student with this background.
 Successful students is a five star recipe for a positive school reputation.

-If none of the above fickles your fancy, this will-It teaches you a lesson, as blunt as it may be.
-It inforces the fact that nothing worthwhile will come without bard work and elbow grease.
-It prepares students for life post-secondary education when things are no longer sugar ecoted, where work ethic is a MUST.
+If none of the above tickles your fancy, this will - It teaches you a lesson, as blunt as it may be.
+It inforces the fact that nothing worthwhile will come without hard work and elbow grease.
+It prepares students for life post-secondary education when things are no longer sugarcoated, where work ethic is a MUST.
 This is a change in Canadian Schooling that I feel must happen.
-Perhaps this has enlightened you with a new outlook, or perhaps not.
+Perhaps this has enlightened you with a new outbook, or perhaps not.
 Either way, please